DamianCapdevila/docplanner-appointment-scheduler/README.md

 }
 ```
 - start and end should be formatted like: yyyy-MM-ddTHH:mm:ss
 - start and end should be in the future respect to the current time.
 - phone number should be valid.

-There are more requirements, the api will return bad request and tell you what´s wrong in case you miss one :).
+- There are more requirements, the api will return bad request and tell you what´s wrong in case you miss one :).

 If the appointment is successfully created, the api will return
-a 201 Created Error with the following object:
+a 201 Created status code with the following object:
 ```json
 {
   "message": "Appointment scheduled successfully!"